How to Start a Delivery Service: A Step-by-Step Guide with Real-Life Examples

 - Create a delivery process: This includes everything from route planning to knowing what your drivers do when they arrive at a stop.

-Note: We recommend having as much of a process in place as possible before you start to hire and train your new delivery team.
+Note: Note: We recommend having as much of a process in place as possible We recommend having as much of a process in place as possible beforebefore you start to hire and train your new delivery team.
 With a process in place, you can train your drivers towards a goal and make changes based on input as your business grows.

 - Hire and train drivers: Are you going to hire independent contractors or take existing staff and train them to be drivers?